-Those of us lucky enough to share our lives with an animal or three are usually concerned about good animal health.
+Those of us lucky enough to share our lives with an animal or three are usually concerned about good animal health care.
 What is it and how do you achieve it?

 There are many different views on this important subject.
 Some are good, some not so.
 Many are based solely on the profit the manufacturer makes from sales.
 I believe that nature is already perfect and the problems only arise when we deviate from nature’s laws.
 So all my advise is firmly based on these perfect laws.

-Apart from a loving home, shelter from the elements, company and as much freedom (and exercise for dogs) as is possible where you live, the two most important aspects of animal health, of keeping a pet healthy and happy are diet and health care.
+Apart from a loving home, shelter from the elements, company and as much freedom and exercise as is possible where you live, the two most important aspects of animal health, of keeping a pet healthy and happy are diet and health care.

 Perhaps because of its frequent ingestion, I believe the most important of the two in regards to animal health is diet.
-When the diet is right, an animal can often remain healthy, or recover without intervention, from even a serious health problem.
+When the diet is right, any animal can remain healthy, or recover without intervention, from even a serious health problem.

-Cats (carnivores) and dogs (omnivores at the carnivore end of the scale) have evolved, from the very start of life, on a diet of natural food.
+Cats are carnivores, dogs are omnivores but at the carnivore end of the scale. and have evolved, from the very start of life, on a diet of their prey..

 Processed pet food is not natural, has unnatural nutritional value and little naturally occurring vitamins and enzymes.
-Additionally, processed pet foods often contain harmful additives, such as preservatives, colours, flavours, etc which are not in a pet’s long term interest.
+Additionally, processed pet foods often contain harmful additives, such as preservatives, colours, flavours, etc which are not in an animal's long term interest.
 The synthesised vitamins and minerals which are added are often in a form unavailable to the body.

 There are no laws governing the quality of commercial pet foods.
 This means anything can and usually does go.